 The [Executive Board or Panhellenic Council] shall appoint members and chairs of all standing and special committees, except as provided otherwise in these bylaws, and in making these appointments, recognize fair representation from all member women’s-only sororities as much as possible.
 The president shall be an ex-officio member of all committees except the Judicial Board and the Alumnae Advisory Council.
 NOTE: In the absence of a separate Executive Board, the Panhellenic Council appoints the members and chairs of all committees.
 Omit the Alumnae Advisory Council if it is not a standing committee of the Association.

 Section 3.
-Judicial Board
+Peer Accountability Board

-The Judicial Board shall consist of the vice president as chair and ____ members from the College Panhellenic Association member organizations.
-The Panhellenic advisor shall serve as a nonvoting, ex-officio member.
-The Judicial Board members shall participate in training to be educated about the purpose of the board, the rules and regulations the Judicial Board will monitor, the procedures to be followed, proper questioning techniques, the rights of the charged organizations, evaluating evidence, deliberations and sanctioning.
-The Judicial Board shall educate member sororities about the College Panhellenic judicial procedure.
-NOTE: See the College Panhellenic Judicial Procedure section of the NPC Manual of Information for the composition of the Judicial Board.
+The Peer Accountability Board must consist of the [insert role name of peer accountability officer, e.g., VP Accountability] as the presiding officer, two members of the College Panhellenic Executive Board selected at random and rotated between accountability resolution meetings, and the fraternity/sorority advisor as an ex-officio non-voting member.

 In accordance with NPC Unanimous Agreement VII.
-College Panhellenic Association Judicial Procedure, it shall be the Judicial Board’s duty to hold a hearing to adjudicate all alleged violations of the NPC Unanimous Agreements and the bylaws, code of ethics, standing rules and membership recruitment regulations of the [name of institution] College Panhellenic Association that are not settled informally or through mediation.
-The hearing shall be conducted by the entire Judicial Board unless the Panhellenic Council adopts rules for the hearing to be conducted by a committee of the Judicial Board.
-The members of the Judicial Board shall maintain confidentiality throughout and upon completion of the judicial process.
+College Panhellenic Association Peer Accountability Process, it shall be the Peer Accountability Board’s duty to hold a formal accountability resolution meeting to adjudicate all alleged infractions of the NPC Unanimous Agreements and policies, the bylaws, code of ethics, standing rules and membership recruitment rules of the [name of institution] College Panhellenic Association that are not settled through an informal accountability resolution meeting.
+The members of the Peer Accountability Board shall maintain confidentiality throughout and upon completion of the process.

 Section 4.
 Membership Recruitment Committee